 Step 1 - Review/download the Feed Your Neighbor Patch Program below and select the appropriate Girl Scout level program sheet.

-- Sign up to volunteer (14+) at the LA Food Bank sorting and packaging on April 23, 8:30 a.m. to 12 p.m.
+- Sign up for the Service Squad (14+) at the LA Food Bank sorting and packaging on April 23, 8:30 a.m. to 12 p.m.
 (This is not a feeding the homeless/helpless opportunity.
 The LA Food Bank needs volunteers to help package and sort food at their warehouse.)
-Password: girlscouts52 (case sensitive) Each individual needs to register for the event with the same link and password, so we can expedite the check-in process.
+Password: GSGLA23 (case sensitive).
+Registration closes April 20.
+Each individual needs to register for the event with the same link and password, so we can expedite the check-in process.
 Each individual will receive a confirmation email with all the logistics and an e-ticket like a boarding pass.
 Participants will need to bring the release form and the e-ticket on the day of the service project.

 Step 3 - Submit your completed evaluation form(s) to the your local GSGLA Service Center and pick up your Feed Your Neighbor Food Drive & Service Day patch(es).